osudrl/apex/readme.md

 ### To Do
+- [ ] Save models
 - [ ] Make algorithms handle their own argument parsing
 - [ ] Package everything
 - [ ] Clean up /utils/
 - [ ] Make baselines and models take in an env
+- [ ] use __all__ idiom

+### Notes
+I'm not satisfied with the semantic clarity of how distribution is encapsulated/abstracted.
+I'll probably change it to something less confusing to read.